Truck Driver Workers’ Comp in Georgia

 Even drivers that were hurt outside of Georgia may be able to file for Georgia benefits if certain conditions are met.

 If you are a truck driver or work in the trucking industry and have been injured while working, speak at once to a Georgia truck driver workers’ compensation lawyer.
 We can help with your claim and put you on the road to recovery with the benefits you deserve.
 Workers compensation coverage can vary, but we will help you get as much compensation as possible.

 How Our Augusta, GA Lawyers Help with Truck Driver Workers’ Comp

 Difficulties arise the minute a trucker files a workers’ compensation claim with the State Board of Workers’ Compensation in Georgia.
-A skilled workers’ comp lawyer can cut through the red tape that is in your way.
+A skilled workers’ comp lawyer in Augusta, can cut through the red tape that is in your way.

 - Help correctly report your accident to your employer and the insurance company.
 Truck drivers typically travel great distances and may not be close to their employer when an accident occurs.
 Like all workers, truck drivers have only 30 days to report the accident to their employer.
 Be sure to notify a workers’ comp attorney about your injury claim.
 Your attorney can then make sure your claim is filed in a timely manner.
 An experienced comp attorney will also ensure important documents and records are kept and deal with the company’s workers compensation insurer.